robstarbuck/documents/cv/index.md

 ### Frontend Developer
 #### April 2017 - Present, Bristol

-UI development with React, Typescript and functional programming with RamdaJS, occasionally contributing as a graphic designer.
-The company took an iterative approach to development.
+**UI development with React in Typescript incorporating functional programming with RamdaJS, occasionally contributing as a graphic designer.** The company took an iterative approach to development.
 The members of the team were incredibly gifted and I learnt a great deal.
 We were always striving for best practices and would make time for stand-ups, retros and hackathons.

 ## [Buddi](https://www.buddi.co.uk) - GPS Solutions
 ### UI Developer
 #### Oct 2015 - Aug 2016, London

-Full­stack developer building UIs and a new company website with Angular, Shopify and a Sagepay.
-The site was originally written in Jekyll and later rewritten in Hugo.
+**Full stack role building UIs and a new company website with Angular, Shopify and a Sagepay.** The site was originally written in Jekyll and later rewritten in Hugo.

 ## [web.cv](https://web.cv) - Personal Start-up
 ### Founder / Fullstack